From Keystone XL to Paris Agreement, Joe Biden signals a shift away from fossil fuels - KRDO

 TC Energy, the Canadian company building the pipeline, called the Biden decision “very disappointing” and said it will cause the project to be suspended.

-Andrew Grant, head of oil, gas and mining research at Carbon Tracker, said the decision to stop Keystone XL makes sense based purely on economics.
+Andrew Grant, head of climate, energy and industry research at Carbon Tracker, said the decision to stop Keystone XL makes sense based purely on economics.

 “It’s high-cost and high-carbon.
 If we’re serious about hitting the Paris climate goals, this is exactly the kind of oil [project] that shouldn’t be going ahead,” Grant said.